Management and Control

 - There will be no call-ups or punch-card players for playoff or Cup games (Association games only).

-- A call-up player must be identified on the team list.
-The referee must be informed as well.
+- A call-up players must be clearly identified on the team list by the letter [C] next to their name on the team list.
+The referee must also be informed.

 - A suspended player is not eligible to be called-up until their suspension has been served.

-- The onus is on the team calling-up the player(s) and the player(s) themselves to ensure the authenticity of the information on the forms, and that the player is eligible to be called-up.
+- The onus is on the team calling-up the player(s) and the player(s) themselves to ensure the authenticity of the information on the team list, and that the player is eligible to be called-up.
+Not doing so may result in fines.

 - All players, including called-up players, must provide the game official with their I.D. cards.